 What constitutes negligence in slip and fall accidents?

-Property owners are legally required to use reasonable care in the maintenance of their premises and may not expose others to an unreasonable risk of harm, such as a slip and fall accident on a slippery floor.
+Property owners are legally required to use reasonable care in the maintenance of their premises and may not expose others to an unreasonable risk of harm, such as the risk inherent in a slippery floor.
 Owners have a duty to inspect their premises for unsafe conditions and to eliminate those conditions or at the very least warn people of conditions that pose a risk of injury.

-Retail stores, restaurants, malls, apartment and office buildings, and supermarkets are all places where slippery floors may cause accident.
+Retail stores, restaurants, malls, apartment and office buildings, and supermarkets are all places where slippery floors may cause accidents.
 The cause may be a spill, a leak, or a floor that has been cleaned or waxed.
 When these conditions occur and are not taken care of, and an accident happens, the owner may be held liable for the resulting injuries.
-To prove negligence, the victim, through his or her attorney, must show that

 - The owner of the premises or an employee must have known of the dangerous surface but done nothing about it.